astropy/astropy/docs/table/mixin_columns.rst

 Mixin columns
 ***************

-Version 1.0 of astropy introduces a new concept of the "Mixin Column" in tables which allows integration of appropriate non-|Column| based class objects within a |Table| object.
+Astropy tables support the concept of a "Mixin
+Column" in tables which allows integration of appropriate non-|Column| based class objects within a |Table| object.
 These mixin column objects are not converted in any way but are used natively.